Sruthisl94/Emotion---Based-Dashboard-for-improving-Online-Learning/README.md

 Classification Report (precision, recall, F1-score)

-Final model achieved approximately 84% validation accuracy after tuning.
+Final model achieved approximately 80% validation accuracy after tuning.

 # Results and Disussions
+For real time monitoring of student emotions during online platfoorm, an interactive dashboard has been created using streamlit.
+The architecture of the interface is shown below: